Dual Enrollment

 And if you don’t plan on attending college at UTC, most of the credits you earn here will transfer.

-Course Offerings for Spring 2026
+Online Course Offerings for Fall 2026

 - ART1110: Introduction to Art